zhfkt/ComplexCi/README.md

 ##  Benchmark

-In order to demonstrate the performance of 3 main algorithms mentioned in the scripts traditionalCollectiveInfluence (CI_HEAP), cppCollectiveInfluence and newReinsertCollectiveInfluence (CI_DR) , I provide 8 test datasets downloaded from DataCastle Competition at https://github.com/zhfkt/ComplexCi/releases/download/v0.1/networks.zip .
+In order to demonstrate the performance of 3 main algorithms mentioned in the scripts traditionalCollectiveInfluence , cppCollectiveInfluence and newReinsertCollectiveInfluence (CI_DR) , I provide 8 test datasets downloaded from DataCastle Competition at https://github.com/zhfkt/ComplexCi/releases/download/v0.1/networks.zip .
 Here the metric of Robustness is another measure to quantify the performance of ranking methods introduced by the paper

 > Schneider C M, Moreira A A, Andrade J S, et al. Mitigation of malicious attacks on networks[J].
 Proceedings of the National Academy of Sciences, 2011, 108(10): 3838-3841.